-The most visited of the museums, they are a veritable treasure trove of art work, especially Michelangelo’s Sistine Chapel.
+The most visited of the museums, the Vatican Museums are a veritable treasure trove of art work, especially Michelangelo’s Sistine Chapel.

 Many think his ceiling painting of the Last Judgement is both the museum’s best and Michelangelo’s greatest achievement.

 And another interesting fact: Contrary to popular belief, Michelangelo did not paint the ceiling frescos lying down, but standing on special scaffolding.
-Even so it must have given him a stiff neck!
-In fact, describing the work, he said it caused him to grow a goiter, squashed his stomach up under his chin, and knotted his spine all up.
+Even so it must have been uncomfortable!
+In fact, in describing the work, he said it caused him to grow a goiter, squashed his stomach up under his chin, and knotted his spine all up.
 He did not seem to enjoy the job!

 And the Chapel has another important item too: a special chimney!

 It lets the world know when a new pope has been elected.
 Ever since 1492, the Catholic church elects new popes in the chapel, during closed elections.
-While the outside world eagerly watches the moment when the chimney starts emitting white smoke instead of black, signaling that a new pope has been chosen.
-Imagine finding yourself at the Vatican in one of those historic moments!
+While the outside world eagerly watches for the moment when the chimney will start emitting white smoke instead of black.
+Signaling that the new pope has been chosen.
+Imagine finding yourself visiting the Vatican in one of those historic moments!